actonmass/actonmass.org/_bills/environmental-justice.md

   - Department of Environmental Protection will create a Supplemental Environmental Project bank, which maintains an inventory of outstanding environmental justice needs in frontline communities
-text: >-
-  This is text that can be used to explain what a bill looks like.
+text: This is text that can be used to explain what a bill looks like.
 If we think we need about a paragraph of text to explain this, even with **bold text** or other formatting in markdown we can.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Maecenas porttitor congue massa.
 Fusce posuere, magna sed pulvinar ultricies, purus lectus malesuada libero, sit amet commodo magna eros quis urna.
 Nunc viverra imperdiet enim.
 Fusce est. Vivamus a tellus.
 Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
 Proin pharetra nonummy pede.
 Mauris et orci.
 Aenean nec lorem.
-  In porttitor.
-Donec laoreet nonummy augue.
-Suspendisse dui purus, scelerisque at, vulputate vitae, pretium mattis, nunc.
-Mauris eget neque at sem venenatis eleifend.
-Ut nonummy.

-  Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-Maecenas porttitor congue massa.
-Fusce posuere, magna sed pulvinar ultricies, purus lectus malesuada libero, sit amet commodo magna eros quis urna.
-Nunc viverra imperdiet enim.
-Fusce est. Vivamus a tellus.
-Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
-Proin pharetra nonummy pede.
-Mauris et orci.
-Aenean nec lorem.
-In porttitor.
-Donec laoreet nonummy augue.
-Suspendisse dui purus, scelerisque at, vulputate vitae, pretium mattis, nunc.
-Mauris eget neque at sem venenatis eleifend.
-Ut nonummy.
 orgs:
   - MA Power Forward
   - CWA